 Canada's Rockies by Rail

 Best for ages: 8-15

 Why go?
-We may share a border with Canada, but this enormous country is the perfect entry-level foreign experience.
-And if your kids haven't outgrown their fascination with trains, you'll be parent of the year for letting them travel on the tracks!
+If your kids haven't outgrown their fascination with trains, you'll be parent of the year in their eyes.

-What to do: Book Trafalgar Tours' Contrasts of Canada trip.
-It's a two-week itinerary stretching across the Canadian Rockies from coast to coast.
-Begin in Vancouver where the kids will be wowed on a drive along the Sea-to-Sky Highway.
-Then, travel by rail across the country, watching the glaciers turn into cowboy country, wheat fields and finally, the cosmopolitan city of Toronto.
-Here, the older kids will demand extra time to see the Stanley Cup at the Hockey Hall of Fame and get their hearts rate up at Sharks After Dark at Ripley's Aquarium of Canada.
+What to do: Book Fresh Tracks Canada's Vancouver to Toronto train trip.
+It's an 11-day itinerary stretching across the Canadian Rockies.
+Begin in Vancouver on a drive along the Sea-to-Sky Highway.
+Then, travel by rail across the country, watching the glaciers turn into cowboy country, wheat fields and finally, the city of Toronto.
+Older kids will demand extra time to see the Stanley Cup at the Hockey Hall of Fame and get their hearts rate up at the Stingray Experience at Ripley's Aquarium of Canada.

-Where to stay: You'll spend all 14 nights in a Prestige cabin on VIA Rail's flagship transcontinental train, The Canadian.
-If you just want to explore Western Canada and/or prefer traveling by train but staying in hotels, Rocky Mountaineer makes a great home away from home.
+Where to stay: Spend all 14 nights in a Prestige cabin on VIA Rail's flagship transcontinental train, The Canadian.
+If you just want to explore Western Canada, Rocky Mountaineer makes a great home away from home.

 More info: CanadianTrainVacations.com